Detroit Peer Respite

 We’re a collective of abolitionist care workers from in and around the City of Detroit.
 Most of us are trans and/or queer women and femmes.
 Some, but not all, of us have job experience in the mental health and/or medical professions; but respite is not a medical or professional offering — it’s a form of mutual aid.
 We all have lived experience of surviving our own personal struggles.

-We’re offering community members in crisis a short-term (7-10 days) place to stay, as a guest in a host home, supported by volunteer peer support workers — folks who’ve been there, who can relate, and who receive support and training to offer care and peer support , while honoring our guests’ wishes and their consent.
+We’re offering community members in crisis a short-term (Up to 7 days) place to stay, as a guest in a host home, supported by volunteer peer support workers — folks who’ve been there, who can relate, and who receive support and training to offer care and peer support , while honoring our guests’ wishes and their consent.